Yazeed-Alharbi/MedAi/README.md

 2. Navigate to the project directory:
 `cd MedAi`
 3. Open the dashboard.html, login.html, or settings.html in your browser to start interacting with the application.

-## Usage

-After installation, you can log in through the login.html page using the credentials provided (or as set up in your environment).
-Once authenticated, you will be redirected to the dashboard.html where you can view and manage patient records.